ricktjwong/docker-java-opencv/README.md

-# java-opencv
+# docker-java-opencv
-Docker image for opencv java installation with contrib
+Docker image for opencv java installation with contrib files